 Overgeneralization is another one of those mental habits, that can make you feel bitter and negative in the long run.
 Even though you might not realize it always.
 Once you start having the mindset, that because you failed at one thing, you are going to fail at literally everything else, you are giving in to the toxicity of overgeneralization.
 Or because one person is evil/bad, then the whole human race is bad.

 Overgeneralizing can make you feel paranoid, and you will end up actually screwing up things that you are genuinely good at.
-Your confidence and mindset takes a direct hit from this mental habit and ends up making you feel that you will never succeed, or worse, you are not good enough to be good at something.
+Your confidence and mindset take a direct hit from this mental habit and end up making you feel that you will never succeed, or worse, you are not good enough to excel at something.
 A few more side-effects of overgeneralization are that it can even lead to feelings of depression, anxiety, fear, low self-esteem, and trust issues.

 If happiness and contentment are what you are looking to have in your life, you need to bid goodbye to this mental habit for good.
 Yes, the world is a dangerous, and unfair place, but that does not mean that life does not have anything good to offer to you, or that every person is out to get you.